 Volunteer programs abound in Guatemala, but not all are created equal.
 If you're interested in giving something back, remember that the best schemes should be designed with their beneficiaries in mind, not just to make their participants feel good about themselves, and volunteers shouldn't join programs to do something they're not qualified for back home.

 Most volunteer posts require basic or better Spanish skills and a minimum time commitment.
 Depending on the organization, you may have to pay for room and board for the duration of your stay.
-Before making a commitment, you may want to talk to past volunteers and read the fine print associated with the position.
+Before making a commitment, read the fine print and ask lots of questions.

-Some travelers find work in bars, restaurants and places to stay in Antigua, Panajachel or Quetzaltenango, but the wages are just survival pay.
-If you're looking to crew a yacht, there's always work being offered around the Río Dulce area, sometimes for short trips, sometimes to the States and further afield.
-Check noticeboards for details.
+Some travelers find work in bars, restaurants and places to stay in Antigua, Panajachel or Quetzaltenango, but wages are usually barely above survival pay.
+If you're looking to crew a yacht, there's always work being offered around the Río Dulce area, sometimes for short trips; sometimes to the USA and further afield.
+Check noticeboards and online forums for details.

 If you’d like to spend more time in Guatemala than a vacation allows, experiencing what it’s like to live and make a difference to the local community, it’s all possible by Teaching English as a Foreign Language (TEFL) with i-to-i TEFL.
 No previous teaching experience or local language knowledge is necessary.
 Get your free i-to-i TEFL e-book now to find out more about TEFL, what TEFL jobs are available and how it can get you exploring the globe...